dai-shi/continuation.js/README.md

 * There are some overhead, obviously.
 * Not all calls are transformed into CPS.
-* Arguments objects are handled, but it may causes some problems.
+* Arguments objects are handled, but it may cause some problems.
 * Maybe some more.

 TODOs